abbr/NodeSSPI/README.md

   * Upon successful authentication, authenticated user name is populated into field `req.connection.user`
     *   If option `retrieveGroups` is *true*, group names are populated into field `req.connection.userGroups` as an array.
   * Otherwise
-    *   If option `authoritative` is set to *ture*, then the request will be blocked.
+    *   If option `authoritative` is set to *true*, then the request will be blocked.
 The reason of blocking (i.e. error message) is written to response body as well as the *err* parameter of the callback function.
 Some response headers such as *WWW-Authenticate* may get filled out, and one of following HTTP response codes will be populated to field `res.statusCode`:
       *   403 if max login attempts are reached
       *   401 for all in-progress authentications, including protocols that require multiple round trips or if max login attempts has not been reached.
       *   500 when NodeSSPI encountered exception it cannot handle.